halilergul1/QA-app/README.md

      ```
      docker-compose up
      ```
    - This command starts all the services defined in your Docker Compose configuration.
+The application will be running on `http://localhost:8000` and you can send queries to the API to try on `http://localhost:8000/docs#/default/perform_query_query__post`.

 ### Running Test Cases defined in e2e_test.py